Ankit-jhunjhunwala22/aiseberg/Readme.md

 2) google_auth.py routes manage google openid connect

-File upload
+File upload system
-2) file.py routes are managed by  file_service defined in file_service.py
+1) file.py routes are managed by  file_service defined in file_service.py

 Role based access and permission based access
 1) We have Two roles by Default - Admin and User
 2) We have Three permission by default - View_all, View_own and upload
 3) we have user_roles table to add many to many relationship to effectively manage role based and permission based access
-4) defined two decorator permission_required and role_required to add on routes where we need relavent role and permission based checks

-database models are defined in models.py
+4) defined two decorator permission_required and role_required to add on routes where we need relavent role and permission based checks, database models are defined in models.py